5 Ways to Cut Staffing Costs While Maintaining Patient Care

 There are ways to help your staff cope with work-related pressures.
 For instance, creating a collaborative and educational environment where professionals feel engaged and supported is key to a higher retention rate.
 This can be achieved by constantly reminding employees of expectations; encouraging staff to speak with management about challenges, changes, or problems; providing training opportunities; implementing flexible schedules; and supporting career development.
 Additionally, group exercises can also prove beneficial.
 Eduardo Salas, chair and professor of psychology at Rice University, co-authored a study that found team training simultaneously decreases turnover and contributes to a reduction in patient mortality and medical errors by 15 and 19 percent, respectively.

-After hiring and maintaining a high-quality staff, you may need to lay off employees who don’t meet goals or exhibit poor work behavior.
+After hiring and maintaining a high-quality staff, you may need to re-evaluate employees who don’t meet goals or exhibit poor work behavior.
 Positions should be reevaluated, unnecessary jobs eradicated, and employees reassigned to duties that fit their credentials.

 Simplifying employee workflows enables nurses, physicians, technicians, and other medical staff to spend less time completing administrative tasks and more time with patients.
 Healthcare organizations must focus on improving management, pairing employees to the job that best meets their skill set, and investing in technologies to increase efficiencies.